AndyF-IT/Windows-Server-Active-Directory-Lab/README.md

 * **DHCP (Dynamic Host Configuration Protocol)** – Automatically assigns IP addresses and network configuration to client devices within the internal network.
 * **Group Policy** – Provides centralized management of user and computer configurations across the domain environment.
 * **Windows 11** – Configured as a domain-joined client machine to test authentication and domain-based resource access.
-* **Virtualization Platform** – Used to create and manage the virtual machines that simulate an enterprise network environment.
+* **UTM Virtualization Platform** – Used to create and manage the virtual machines that simulate an enterprise network environment.

 ### Architecture / Network Diagram